-On this episode of Real Life Radio, Pastor Jack Hibbs brings a compelling message from the Book of James, urging listeners to move beyond mere religious duties and embrace a life fully committed to living out the truth of God's word.
+On this episode of Real Life Radio, Pastor Jack Hibbs brings a compelling message from the Book of James, urging listeners to move beyond mere religious duties and embrace a life fully committed to living out the truth of God’s word.
 Are we genuinely worshiping God, or simply going through the motions of religion?
 Through his teachings, Pastor Jack calls us to reflect on our personal faith, reminding us that being followers of Christ involves both being and doing, hearing and acting.
-Join us as we uncover the essence of true worship and become equipped to shine as lights in a world desperately in need of hope.
+Join us as we uncover the essence of true worship and become equipped to shine as lights

 SPEAKER 03 :